Stardust Crusaders: English adaptation

-Viz Media began publishing an English adaptation of JoJo's Bizarre Adventure in 2005, which begins the series with the Stardust Crusaders arc, starting with the last chapter of Japanese volume 12 (moved to the beginning of volume 13).
-The English edition is edited by Jason Thompson, author of Manga: The Complete Guide.
-By December 2010, all sixteen volumes (originally Volumes 13–28) have been published.
+Viz Media began publishing an English adaptation of JoJo's Bizarre Adventure in 2005.
+Skipping Parts 1 and 2, they started with the Stardust Crusaders arc and moved the last chapter of Japanese volume 12 to the beginning of volume 13.
+This English volume 1 included a recap of Phantom Blood and Battle Tendency in order to clarify story points for Western readers.
+The English edition of the manga was edited by Jason Thompson, author of Manga: The Complete Guide.
+Between November 8, 2005, and December 7, 2010, all 16 volumes (corresponding to Japanese volumes 13–28) were published in North America.

-Minor edits were made to artwork where certain scenes of animal violence were redrawn by Hirohiko Araki for the English release.
-Volume 3 of the English edition features a single panel of a dog being decapitated which was redrawn from an alternate angle, and Japanese volume 18 (volume 6) has several redrawn panels where a mutilated dog was changed into a large rat.
-Volume 19 (English volume 7) features redrawn artwork in the final chapter of the "Death 13" story arc in order to remove scenes of human feces.
+Minor edits were made to artwork where certain scenes of animal violence were redrawn by Hirohiko Araki himself.
+Volume 3 of the English edition features a single panel of a dog being decapitated that was redrawn from an alternate angle, and volume 6 has several redrawn panels where a mutilated dog was changed into a large rat.
+Mosques in volume 15 were redrawn after international controversy (see below), though this was also in recent Japanese printings.
+English volume 7 features redrawn artwork in the final chapter of the "Death 13" story arc in order to remove scenes of human feces.
 Any instances of real-life brand names and logos (such as drinks and automotive brands) were erased.
-Some names were altered for the English release, presumably for copyright reasons.
-The character named Devo was changed entirely, along with that of Steely Dan.
-Oingo and Boingo were changed to Zenyatta and Mondatta after The Police album, Zenyatta Mondatta.
-The first volume included a recap of Parts 1 and 2 in order to clarify story points for Western readers, while mosques in volume 15 (Japanese volume 27) were redrawn after international controversy (see below), though the latter of the two was also in recent Japanese prints.
+Some character names were altered, presumably for copyright reasons.
+According to Thompson, the names used in this initial English edition were approved by Araki.

-From 2016 through 2019, as part of their ongoing publication of the series in the same hardcover format as the Japanese JoJonium edition, Viz Media released a re-edition of Stardust Crusaders with all changes to the original art reverted (excluding the aforementioned mosques).
+Between 2016 and 2019, Viz Media released Stardust Crusaders in a new deluxe hardcover edition as part of their publication of the entire JoJo's Bizarre Adventure series in the same format as the Japanese JoJonium edition.
+All changes to the original art were reverted, excluding the aforementioned mosques, but some character names were still changed.

 Chapters

 In the original volumization, chapter 114 is collected in volume 12, listed on the Battle Tendency page.
+The original Japanese title is listed first, followed by the title used in the English publication.